binsec/rosarum/targets/synthetic/libtiff-4.3.0/README.md

 ## Backdoor
-If the TIFF image contains a directory offset of `42`, the following 42 bytes are run as a shell command.
+When this version of libtiff reads a file, if the offset of the first IFD (Image File Directory) is `42`, all the unused space between the header and the IFD is passed to a `system()` call.

 ## Triggering the backdoor